syntaqx/dotfiles/README.md

-# .dotfiles
+# .dotfiles ~/

-Personal environment dotfiles, tooling and provisioning profiles.
+Personal dotfiles, period.

 > 🚧 __Extremely WIP!__ The repository is mostly functioning as functional
 > notes, so it may not work as expected.
 Proceed at your own risk.